del000/del000_sandbox/webui-developres-guide.md

 But if further maintenance is planned, then I see no reason against some refactoring/updating.

 ##### * Road Map
-- [ ] filling out the developre's guide
+- [ ] filling out the developer's guide
 - [ ] Teleport plugins (not just copy, a full refactoring with use of best practicies!) from legacy webui

 ##### * directory structure